Protecting the interests of patients and their families

 6. Appoint a decision-maker to represent your wishes about your care to us in the event that you are unable to do so.

-7. Treat all staff and other patients and visitors with due respect and courtesy.
+7. Treat all staff members, and other patients and visitors with due respect and courtesy.

-8. Comply with the hospital regulations such as policy on visitation.
+8. Comply with hospital regulations such as policy on visitation.

-9. Ask questions when you do not understand any instruction so that we know you are capable of taking care of yourself at home after discharge.
+9. Ask questions when you do not understand so that we can clear any doubts or address any concerns you may have which will help you to better take care of yourself at home after discharge.

-We value your feedback on our continuous efforts to improve our services for the benefit of our patients.
-If you have any suggestion or wish to share your experience about our services, you may wish to call our Service Quality Officer at Tel: 6704 2379, or email us at firstname.lastname@example.org.
+We value feedback as part of our efforts to continously improve our services for the benefit of our patients.
+If you have any suggestion or wish to share your experience about our services, you may wish to call our Service Quality Officer at Tel: 6704 2379 / 6704 2059, or email us at email@example.com.

-We thank you for placing your trust in us and we wish you a pleasant stay or visit at NHCS.
+We thank you for placing your trust in us.

 This document is also available in the following languages (please click to download a copy):